---->

 easily seen microscopic objects - or may not.
 Hence microscopic

-objects do commonly show one apparantly random motion called
+objects do commonly show one apparently random motion called

 Brownian motion which may or may not have a real equivalent in